Cod, Atlantic Cod

 North Sea cod was the first EU fish stock to be brought under long-term management.
 ICES evaluated the management plans in 2009 as in accordance with the precautionary approach, if implemented and enforced adequately.
 A Recovery Plan to increase the quantities of mature fish to sustainable levels, and reduce fishing mortality to a rate which can maximise long-term sustainable yield, has also been developed for the management of cod in the North Sea.
 The Plan provides incentives for Member States to reduce discards and establish cod-avoidance programmes.
 Since the implementation of effort management (days-at-sea regulation), fishing mortality rates have been reduced and the stock has increased from 2006.
 Changes to the stock assessment and reference points in 2015 and 2017 imply a need to re-evaluate the management strategy to ascertain if it can still be considered precautionary under the new stock perception.
 The EU landing obligation was implemented from 1 January 2017 for several gears and as a result parts of the cod fishery in the North Sea are now subject to the discard ban.

 Cod are taken by towed gears in mixed demersal fisheries.
 Cod are targeted by some fleets, but are also caught as part of mixed fisheries catching haddock, whiting, Nephrops, plaice, and sole.
 There is a potential for damage to the seabed by trawling.
 Trawling is also associated with discarding of unwanted fish, i.e. undersized and/or non-quota and/or over-quota species.
-Cod discards have declined from 45% in 2008 to 24% reported in 2016 as a proportion of the total cod catches by weight.
 Since January 2003 the basic minimum mesh size for towed gears for cod has been 120mm.
-The minimum landing size for cod in waters in Skagerrak/Kattegat is 30cm.
-In all other EU waters it is 35cm.
+The minimum conservation reference size (MCRS) for cod in waters in Skagerrak/Kattegat is 30cm.
+In all other EU, including UK, waters it is 35cm.
 The approximate size at which 50% of females first spawn is, however, 60 to 70cm.

 Based on method of production, fish type, and consumer rating: only fish rated 2 and below are included as an alternative in the list below.
 Click on a name to show the sustainable options available.Basa, Tra, Catfish or Vietnamese River Cobbler